 Some prescription creams reduce hair regrowth, especially when you use them after laser or other hair removal treatments.

 Electrolysis is a permanent hair removal treatment.
 It uses an electrode to destroy the hair root.
 Like laser hair removal, electrolysis requires several treatments over the course of a few weeks or months.

 When to see your doctor

 An occasional ingrown pubic hair is nothing to be alarmed about.
 Following the prevention steps discussed above may help you avoid ingrown hair in the future.
-However, there are a few occasions when you might want to see your doctor about ingrown pubic hairs.
-These situations include:
+You might want to see your doctor about ingrown pubic hairs if:

-- The ingrown hairs are the result of too much hair.
-If you are experiencing abnormal or unusual hair growth, your doctor may need to look for an underlying cause that could be contributing to the ingrown pubic hair problem.
+- You have too much pubic hair.
+If you have abnormal or unusual hair growth, your doctor may need to look for any health issues that could be contributing to the problem.